 The Gentlemen has apparently been floating around in the filmmaker’s mind for years.
 “It all spoke to my interest in exploring the meeting of disparate polarities in the English and American class systems.
 The characters have reached an age where they are magnetically drawn to the finer things in life and have become gentrified in their rather ungentrified business,” explained Ritchie.
 He also admits there aren’t many characters who could legitimately be labeled gentlemen in The Gentlemen.

 As is the norm with a Ritchie film, The Gentlemen’s stuffed to the gills with colorful characters.
-A few who take up lesser amounts of screen time deserve more – Colin Farrell and Michelle Dockery in particular – but overall Ritchie does a terrific job of spreading his intricate, stylized dialogue out among the major players.
+A few who take up lesser amounts of screen time deserve more – Colin Farrell and Michelle Dockery in particular – but overall Ritchie does an impressive job of spreading his intricate, stylized dialogue out among the major players.
 Speaking of that dialogue, Ritchie hasn’t altered his take on topical subjects much over the years; The Gentlemen’s only real downfall is its dated approach to sexuality and race.

 Ritchie squeezes an enormous amount of story into a brisk two-hour running time.
 He also squeezes every expletive imaginable (as well as some I’d never known existed) into the R-rated testosterone-fueled comedy.
 After spending the last decade having varying degrees of success on projects including King Arthur and Aladdin, it’s great to see Guy Ritchie return to the style that launched his career.